 Concrete tiles are like clay tiles in many regards including their heavy weight.
 They are however a less costly tile roofing option, with an expected lifespan of 40 to 75 years.

 Tell-Tale Signs to Consider Replacement: Many cracked or loose tiles and/or leaks that don’t respond to simple repairs.

 Comparable in cost to metal roofing, cedar shingles and shakes are a common roofing option for beach homes and Cape Cod style houses.
 Cedar shake roofs are designed to last 25 to 30 years on average.
 With regular maintenance and staining, however, a cedar shake roof can last around 30-40 years.

 Tell-Tale Signs It’s Time to Consider Replacement Cracked wood shingles or leaks that don’t respond to simple repairs.

 Slate roofs are notoriously expensive, heavy, and long-lasting.
 A quality slate roof can last anywhere from 50 to 100 years, depending on the slate tile thickness and grade.

 Slate roofs are commonly installed on premium homes and fancy McMansions.

-Slate roofs have excellent wind uplift properties, but a few pieces of slate flying off a roof during a hurricane can be dangerous due to their weight and sharp edges.
+Slate roofs have excellent wind uplift properties, but a few pieces of slate flying off a roof during a hurricane can be extremely dangerous due to their weight and sharp edges.

 Tell-Tale Signs to Consider Replacement: Cracked, missing, or loose slates, or leaks that don’t respond to simple repairs.

 Synthetic composite shingles and tiles are made to resemble natural slate tiles and cedar shakes.
 Composite tiles are strong, lightweight, and with proper installation can last 30 to 50 years or longer.
 Cost-wise, they are comparable to standing seam metal roofs.